 While attaining his law degree, Kevin also achieved a Masters in Public Policy and Management from Carnegie Mellon University’s Heinz College of Public Policy.
 His Masters Degree Capstone Project was conducted in conjunction with the Pennsylvania Commission on Sentencing.
 It focused on finding alternatives to the current sentencing matrix used in Pennsylvania, hoping to reduce recidivism while simultaneously reducing incarceration rates by conducting analytic risk assessments to predict potential recidivism.
 Kevin has stayed engaged with the Heinz College, serving as adjunct assistant for several public policy courses including: American Politics and Policy, International Politics and Policy, and Poverty Policy.

 Tessa is a market research and project manager with over ten years of experience in digital media and advertising.
 She portrays the passion and guts to get the job done with imagination and humor.
 She is excited to be a part of PADP with strong leaders looking to make a difference.

 Stephen is the Policy Director for the Pennsylvania Senate Democrats, a position that he has held since December 2014.
-In that role he helps guide the caucus’s legislative priorities and strategy and has first hand input on policy issues of all type.
+In that role, he helps guide the caucus’s legislative priorities and strategy and has first-hand input on policy issues of all types.
 Before being in his current position, he was Chief of Staff to Senator Jim Ferlo for 14 years.
-Senator Ferlo was the prime sponsor of death penalty moratorium and study legislation, which Stephen helped to author and try to move through the legislative process.
-In addition to these position he was also Executive Director for the Senate Law & Justice, Finance, and Local Government Committees.
+Senator Ferlo was the prime sponsor of the death penalty moratorium and study legislation, which Stephen helped to author and try to move through the legislative process.
+In addition to these positions, he was also Executive Director for the Senate Law & Justice, Finance, and Local Government Committees.

 Stephen is a Pittsburgher, Duquesne University graduate in public policy, and a proud product of the City of Pittsburgh School District.